PM for collecting details of loans used in 10 years

 The premier said it needs to be assessed as to why the debt was accumulated in the first place, adding that a “detailed analysis is required on which projects the funds were spent upon”.
 He said the analysis would enable the country to take an informed decision regarding repayment.

-The federal cabinet discussed the current balance of payments crisis being faced by the country.
-In accordance with the cabinet decision, the government has directed the Interior Ministry to review the Exit Control List (ECL) and remove the names of innocent people.
+The federal cabinet discussed the current balance of payments crisis facing the country.
+In accordance with the cabinet decision, the government has directed the Interior Ministry to review Exit Control List (ECL) and remove the names of innocent people.

-The prime minister expressed the confidence that the Naya Pakistan Housing Programme would bring about a significant improvement in the economy of the country.
-The premier said the project would be undertaken through one-window operation.
+The prime minister expressed the confidence that Naya Pakistan Housing Programme would bring about significant improvement in the economy of the country.
+The premier said the project would be undertaken through one-widow operation.

 He said the cabinet also accorded approval to constitute a committee headed by Adviser to Prime Minister on Commerce Abdul Razzak Dawood that will look into the matters of K-Electric and Shanghai Electric.
 The cabinet also gave approval to payment of the salaries of employees of Pakistan Steel Mills for the month of August.